What is a concept map? The Complete Guide

 mind map vs concept map

-Both concept maps and mind maps have the basic elements of the topic maps: topicsassociations, and occurrences.
+Both concept maps and mind maps have the basic elements of topic maps: topicsassociations, and occurrences.

 what is a concept map topic

 You can depict the processes/elements very simply.
 This is why they are often used in education.
-These maps aid meaningful learning, being a great tool which eases the understanding process.
+These maps aid meaningful learning, being a great tool that eases the understanding process.

-Read here more about the differences between concept maps vs mind maps.
+Read here more about the similarities and differences between concept maps vs mind maps.

 Key features of a concept map

 Many diagrams have a similar look.
 Even if a lot of them have the basic structure of the topic maps, they are different.
-There are some key features that make each type special.
-Here are the elements that make the concept maps unique:
+There are some key components that make each type special.
+Here are the elements that make the concept maps remain unique:

 Key concepts